 Air compressors used to meet the NFPA 13 30-minute fill requirement typically have a higher production rate than the maximum feed rate of the nitrogen generator separation membrane.
-When using the same air compressor to meet the NFPA 30-minute fill requirement and nitrogen production, the compressed air rate to the separation membrane must be held below the air compressor cut-out (turn-off) pressure to eliminate short cycling of the air compressor during the nitrogen production cycle.
+When using the same air compressor to meet the NFPA 13 30-minute fill requirement and nitrogen production, the compressed air rate to the separation membrane must be held below the air compressor cut-out (turn-off) pressure to eliminate short cycling of the air compressor during the nitrogen production cycle.
 To prevent air compressor cycling, an excess air bleed-off assembly is included in the nitrogen generator.
 The excess air bleed-off assembly regulator is adjusted so that the air compressor operating pressure, when running in the nitrogen production mode, is below the cut-out (turn-off) pressure of the air compressor allowing the air compressor to operate continuously throughout the nitrogen production cycle.

-- If the air compressor's air receiver tank pressure gauge and the excess air bleed-off regulator gauge, when operating, are more than 10-15 psig (.7-1 bar) below the cut-out (turn-off) pressure of the air compressor during nitrogen production cycle, decrease excess air bleed-off regulator (turn regulator clockwise).
+- NOTE: The performance and configuration of the separation membrane(s) can result in lower than anticipated feed pressure to the separation membrane, which is acceptable.
+The purpose of the excess air regulator is to exhaust the excess air to prevent the air compressor from cycling during nitrogen production. - If the air compressor's air receiver tank pressure gauge and the excess air bleed-off regulator gauge, when operating, are more than 10-15 psig (.7-1 bar) below the cut-out (turn-off) pressure of the air compressor during nitrogen production cycle, decrease excess air bleed-off regulator (turn regulator clockwise).
 This raises the relief pressure of the regulator by exhausting less air thereby increasing the air compressor operating pressure resulting in increased nitrogen production. - 2.
 If the air compressor is cycling during the nitrogen production cycle, increase excess air bleed-off regulator (turn regulator counterclockwise) until the pressure gauge on the regulator is approximately 10-15 psig (.7-1 bar) below the cut-out (turn-off) pressure of the air compressor.
 This lowers the relief pressure of the regulator by exhausting more air thereby decreasing the air compressor operating pressure, resulting in sustained operation below the air compressor cut-out (turn-off) pressure thus eliminating the air compressor short cycling.

-NITROGEN PURITY AND FLOW RATE PROCEDURES
+NITROGEN PURITY and FLOW RATE PROCEDURES